6Harmony9/Witmotion-WT901CTTL-Python/README.md

 '[System.IO.Ports.SerialPort]::getportnames()'

-without the quotation marks in Windows Powershell to get a list of your COM ports.
+without the quotation marks into Windows Powershell to get a list of your COM ports.